-The policy covers partners, contractors and suppliers, and is also relevant for those with whom we engage for example children, parents and communities, to act in accordance with this policy.
+The policy covers partners, contractors, and suppliers, and is also relevant for those with whom we engage including children, parents, and communities.

-In cases where we are not the lead partner (i.e. we are not funding), then it is expected that we will encourage and advocate for our partners to either follow the British Council Safeguarding Policy or develop their own.
+In cases where the British Council are not the lead partner (i.e., we are not the primary funders), then it is expected that we will encourage and advocate for our partners to either follow the British Council Safeguarding Policy or develop their own.